AmeliaTYR/ip/docs/UserGuide.md

   * For Windows, the instructions are as follows:
     * save the ip.jar file to your desired folder
     * open the command line in the folder that the ip.jar is in
-        * you may do this by typing "cmd" in the location bar of Windows Explorer and pressing the Enter key
+        * you may do this by typing `cmd` in the location bar of Windows Explorer and pressing the Enter key
-    * run "chcp 65001" to change to UTF-8
+    * run `chcp 65001` to change to UTF-8
     * right click the bar above your command line app to open properties
     * change the font to NSimSun
-    * java -Dfile.encoding=UTF-8 -jar ip.jar
+    * run `java -Dfile.encoding=UTF-8 -jar ip.jar`

 ## Features